 Hippurate Hydrolysis Test Positive Organisms :

-Hippurate hydrolysis test is used in the presumptive identification of various bacteria.
-Organisms giving positive (+ve) test are:
+The hippurate hydrolysis test is used in the presumptive identification of various bacteria.
+Organisms giving positive (+ve) tests are:

 - Gardnerella vaginalis,